My Dinner

 Instructions

-• With a hand or stand mixer knead the butter, sugar, salt and lemon peel with the dough hook.
+• With a hand or stand mixer using a dough hook, knead the butter, sugar, salt and zest.
 Add the egg yolks one by one.

 • Sieve the flour and add to the butter mixture.

-• Knead to a dough ball.
+• Knead to a ball and place it in a bowl.
 Cover the bowl with a tea towel and leave the rest in the fridge for about an hour.

-• Prepare your work surface with some flour.
-Or, use a silicone baking mat.
-Roll out the dough to 3mm thickness with a rolling pin.
-You can use a sheet of cling film over the dough or cover your rolling pin with some flour to avoid the dough from sticking to the rolling pin.
+• Prepare your work surface with some flour or use a silicone baking mat.
+Roll out the dough to 3mm thickness with a rolling pin (affiliate link).
+You can place a sheet of curling film over the dough or cover your rolling pin (affiliate link) with some flour to prevent the dough from sticking.

 Notes